AliSheikhTaheri/AST-Amazon-S3/README.md

-For a full demonstration please view the screencast. http://screenr.com/VwuH

-This package automatically uploads media file to Azure Blob Storage and can be easily switched between local and CDN.
+This package automatically uploads media file to amazon S3.
+It also allows media files tobe loaded easily from S3 or CDN.

 The package will install 3 dlls and one example file under /Views/MacroPartials/ folder which shows how this package can be used.

-Azure Blob Storage settings must be done on /config/FileSystemProviders.config file. here is the list of settings for Azure Blob Storage:
+Amazon S3 settings must be done on /config/FileSystemProviders.config file. here is the list of settings for amazon:

-1. azureConnectionString : Azure Connection String
+1. awsAccessKey : Amazon Access Key

+2. awsSecretKey : Amazon Secret Key

+3. awsBucketName : S3 Bucket Name

-2. saveMediaToAzure : specify true if you wish to save media files to amazon.
+4. awsSaveMediaToS3 : specify true if you wish to save media files to amazon, the default value is false.

-Make sure you create a container called "Media", the same name as "virtualRoot" in FileSystemProvider.Config file.

-*** azure Connection string has to be in the following format:

-DefaultEndpointsProtocol=https;AccountName=*****;AccountKey=****

-It also adds two app config keys to web.config as follow:
+The package also adds two app config keys to web.config as follow:

-1. "cdnDomain" this is the cdn domain of your website.
+1. "cdnDomain" this is the cdn domain of your website. (must start with http ,  https or // and end with no forward slash)

-2. "useCDN" true/false. specify true in order to use cdnDomain before media url. (refer to the example file)
+2. "useCDN" true/false. specify true in order to use cdnDomain before media url. (refer to the example file).
+The default value is false.

+* For existing project, just copy your media folder to Amazon S3 and install and use this package, as easy as that!

-For a full demonstration please view the screencast. http://screenr.com/VwuHAST-Amazon-S3
+For a full demonstration please view the screencast. http://screenr.com/P8NH

+Your feedback is much appreciated.